Autumn 2024 planting seasonPre-order now for EU delivery January - March 2025

 • Switzerland

 Delivery chargesClick here to view estimated delivery charges.
-Our 2-year trees and some pot-grown trees are too big or unsuitable for mail-order and are only available for collection direct from the nursery.
+We can deliver to most countries in the EU.
+However our 2-year trees and some pot-grown trees are too big or unsuitable for mail-order and are only available for collection direct from the nursery.
 Please contact us if you wish to order.

 De Sang characteristics